 Or you can use an adapter with USB outputs.
 Older chargers were power limited, and even with a 90W charger I had issues charging my laptop.
 It would only charge when turned off, so if I wanted to work, I was on laptop battery power.

-Another issue I discovered was that some of the 3rd market cigarette panel mount sockets for RVs use really small gauge wire.
+Another issue I discovered was that some of the after market cigarette panel mount sockets for RVs use really small gauge wire.
 I had to rewire my old one with heavier gauge wire to handle even a 90W charge.

 There are unfortunately several type of USB connectors.
 The original form factor is USB-A, which is the wide slot in most desktops and many laptops.
 Then there was the smaller USB connector shaped like a trapezoid.
 Most older phones and tablets used this connector.
 Then USB-C came around, so now we don’t have to pay attention to the proper orientation to plug in the cable.
 Adapters can be used between the various connectors with functionality limited to the older device.